atc-project/atc-react/README.md

     python3 main.py --thehive
     python3 main.py -NAV
     ```
     You will find the outcome in the `docs` directory and Confluence pages (according to the configuration).
-At the moment, RE&CT Navigator profile could be opened only in the [customized application](https://github.com/atc-project/react-navigator).
+Also, the RE&CT Navigator layer could be opened only in the [customized application](https://github.com/atc-project/react-navigator).

 5. Generate your own (private) website with your analytics, using [mkdocs](https://www.mkdocs.org/):
     ```